ofasgard/lcdbins/README.md

 - sed
 - sort

+Where possible alternatives have been provided in case one binary is unavailable on your specific system.
 Greetz to moogz for assistance and contributions.

 ## System Enumeration